liyangicloud/testWinSer/mailWithTLS/readme.txt

 copy the entire "openssl-0.9.8l" directory to the root directory of your project and add "openssl-0.9.8l\inc32" to "Additional Include Directories", and also add "openssl-0.9.8l\out32" to "Additional Library Directories".

+additional:
+    in CSmtp.cpp ,there are three OutputDebugStringA() to show message ,when you release your program,you should cut them off.